davidmolina/davidmolina.github.io/resume.md

 During 24 months on active-duty in a battalion staff role, I authored Standard Operating Procedures for new Dover AFB processes, established public affairs/protocol procedures coordinating all unit visits in conjunction with Air Force Mortuary Affairs Operations (AFMAO)/Armed Forces Medical Examiner System (AFMES) and Wing, including flag officers and Members of Congress.
 In this role, I served as the Army Liaison to the Secretary of the Army and Sergeant Major of the Army during President Obama's visit to Dover in August 2011.

-On the web front, I launched both our SharePoint for internal purposes to coordinate cross departmental efforts, and trained department personnel on HTML and page maintenance.
+On the public affairs front, I launched both our SharePoint for internal purposes to coordinate cross departmental efforts, and trained department personnel on HTML and page maintenance.
 Externally, I launched the command's external website, a top-level domain at [www.jped.mil](https://www.jped.mil) using DotNetNuke, a CMS-platform.

-I was humbled to be part of such an [incredible mission](https://twitter.com/davidcmolina/status/284748039019712512) taking care of the Families of the Fallen and our Wounded Service Members.
+I was honored and humbled to work alongside some of the most caring souls dedicated to preserving the lasting memories of [those who gave the ultimate and our wounded service members](https://www.army.mil/article/196719/joint_personal_effects_depot_honors_fallen_warriors_items).

 # Co-Founder & Business Development